ASASauqui/ASASauqui/README.md

 * 💻 I work as a Front-End and Back-End developer, but I like the Front-End better.
 * 🗓️ I currently work as a junior software engineer.
 * ❤️ My favorite programming languages are Python, JavaScript, and C#.
-* 📍 I am from Jalisco, land of tequila and mariachi.
+* 📍 I am from Jalisco, land of tequila and mariachi, but I study in Aguascalientes.
 * 🌮 Taco and chilaquiles lover.

 **<h2>📚 Tech stack</h2>**